cygx/p6-native-libc/README.md

 # Description

 Provides access to the C standard library.
-It's accompanied by the module `Native::MonkeyPatch` that patches the NativeCall Pointer class, adding an `rw` accessor as well as an iterable wrapper over CArray.
+It's accompanied by the module `Native::Array` that patches the NativeCall Pointer class, adding an `rw` accessor as well as providing an iterable wrapper over `CArray`.

 This is still work in progress and not a finished product.